Personal Skills – Needlework

 - Sensory Mitt: Needlework Crochet Sensory Knit or Knit Sensory Mitt

-- QOV Block: The Split Back Star Block
+- QOV Block: Log Cabin Block

 Please consider making an item to enter in this year’s fair, or get together with friends, church groups, or community organizations and donate them.
 We will be collecting them and displaying them at the fair.
 Although an exhibitor can enter only one item per category, participants in our drive can donate as many items as they want.